-For my junior paper in the English department, I focused on Jewelle Gomez’s 1991 novel The Gilda Stories.
-I explored how Gomez recasts the vampire to undermine negative depictions of “non-normative” groups in previous vampire literature and threaten white heteropatriarchy by creating an alternative way of life founded on mutualism and transgressive love/kinship.
+In my junior paper for the English department, I focused on Jewelle Gomez’s 1991 novel The Gilda Stories.
+I explored how Gomez recasts the vampire through a Black, queer, feminist lens to undermine negative depictions of “non-normative” groups in previous vampire literature and threaten white heteropatriarchy by creating an alternative way of life founded on mutualism and transgressive love/kinship.

 HUM Sequence fall break trip: